J-Cancelliere/aoc_2023/README.md

 <p><strong>⭐ Part 1:</strong> My first idea for this challenge was to create a dictionary with all the mappings for each seed's values.
 It was fine with the test data, but then I realised the actual input would require way too much memory for this approach.
 I switched approcahes and did comarisons between the source and destination values to get all the mappings correct.
 I run my code and earn another star, but it's the only star I'll earn today...</p>
 <p><strong>❌ Part 2:</strong> Did not finish.
 I reworked my code given the criteria for part 2, and all my tests are passing.
 Unfortunately my code is very inefficient and running it on the full input data results in a killed script due to memory limits.
 I'll have to do some more in depth research on this one later, but I'm done for now.
 Tomorrow is another day!</p>
 <p><strong>⭐ Update!</strong> After implementing my day 6 solutions, I came back to my day 5 code to try and figure out a way to get my script to run.
 It's not pretty (honestly, it's hideous), but now I have a working script that runs... <em>for over 12 hours</em>.
 I was aware of term "brute force" before this, but now I've experienced it firsthand.
 This is defintiely the most inefficient thing I've ever coded, but it worked!!
 Feeling a bit silly for putting my CPU through this, but now I have my second star. </p>
 <p>The upside to this code monstrosity?
-I've got something I can come back to later on for practice.
+I've got something I can come back to later on as a little project.
 Some day I will come back to this script and figure out a way to make it run in a reasonable amount of time (<em>is 4 hours too much to ask for!?</em>).</p>
 </details>

 <details>